 Introduction to Yoga Yoga is an ancient system of physical fitness to keep the body healthy.
 Yoga is a natural healing approach for keeping the body healthy and free from diseases with its therapeutic treatments.

-Yoga is age-old exercises which mainly involve excellent breathing procedures, relaxing techniques and physical positions.
+Yoga is an age-old exercise that mainly involves excellent breathing procedures, relaxing techniques, and physical positions.
 It is one of the best ways of exercising for a healthy and happy living.
 Yoga is an art of exercising with sequences of set exercises that help in stimulating the overall functions of all organs of the body.
 Yoga includes postures and meditation for the well being of a person - physically, mentally and physiologically.
 Yoga is a disciplined system of developing one's inherent power for body balance.
 It helps a person for an all-round building of personality by enhancing the positive attitude towards life.
 It helps in strengthening the body, relaxing the mind and flexibility of the skeletal system.
 Regular practice of Yoga uplifts the body and mind of a person and helps in training the mind and refines the consciousness.
-For thousands of years, Yoga has been practised by sages and`saints.
-They have interpreted the benefits of yoga scientifically and have made it for everyone's reach.
-In recent times Yoga has spread globally and awakened its importance in one's life for health benefits and for a promoting peace.
+For thousands of years, Yoga has been practiced by sages and`saints.
+They have interpreted the benefits of yoga scientifically and have put it within everyone's reach.
+In recent times, Yoga has spread globally and awakened its importance in one's life for health benefits and for promoting peace.
 Medical science has recognized the role of yoga practice in the prevention of diseases.

 Builds muscles Yoga stretches the tight parts of the body and makes the body flexible.
 A flexible body reduces the chances of injuries and fractures.
 It helps in the easy flow of blood in the bloodstreams and in stretching of the spinal muscles.
 The exercises help in the coordination of muscles.